rfrost777/tools/README.md

 `python3 redirect.py <port_number> <target-url>`

+## captcha_fuzz.py
+Custom username/password fuzzing Script for a basic, Captcha-protected login page.
+Used in the TryHackMe Room: Capture! (https://tryhackme.com/room/capture)

 ## date_gen.py
 Outputs a custom date world-list in the format YYYYMMDD to STDOUT.
 I needed this for a CTF and couldn't get it done using CRUNCH, so, there you go.
 Write to a file using: